lulzzz/mtl-assessment-components/STYLING.md

 * Use a CSS processor **Sass** or **PostCSS** to better organize my styles across HMH products.
 Using *Sass* will also help ensuring consistency within a specific product. **Sass** is preferred here due to legacy and widespread knowledge across HMH, and because it is a mature toolchain and it is easy to set up.

+### Notes on Problem Styles

+*Feedback from Scott and Max*

+It may not be desirable to keep a stylesheet along with each problem.
+Styles enumerated above as examples for **problem styles**, could probably be exposed more safely using either CSS variables or custom element attributes.

+* MCQ layout could be done by setting attributes on the `<multiple-choice>` element.
+* Drop zone position can be achieved via either exposed CSS variables or element attributes.
+* Not sure about responsiveness though.

 ## Proposed Approach

 I propose that: